-Isabel was born into an illustrious Portuguese family.
+Isabel was born into the Portuguese royal family known as the Illustrious Generation.
 Her parents were renowned rulers and they were to raise several celebrated children.
 Her older brothers were King Edward of Portugal, Peter, Duke of Coimbra and the famous Henry the Navigator, patron of Portuguese navigation.
 Isabel was to make a brilliant match to the Duke of Burgundy but not until she was into her thirties, very late for a Renaissance princess.

 Isabel was born on February 21, 1397 in Evora.
 Her father was King John I of Portugal of the house of Aviz.
 Her mother was Philippa of Lancaster, the daughter of John of Gaunt, Duke of Lancaster and granddaughter of King Edward III of England.
 Isabel’s father had become King with the help of John of Gaunt and cemented his alliance and friendship with Gaunt and England by marrying Philippa.
 Isabel was to value friendship with England all her life.

-Isabel was the only surviving daughter in her family with five full-bodied brothers.
-She was allowed to play with the older boys, Edward, Peter and Henry and helped look after he younger brothers, John and Fernando.
+Isabel was the only surviving daughter in her family with five able-bodied brothers.
+She was allowed to play with the older boys, Duarte (known in English as Edward), Peter and Henry and helped look after he younger brothers, John and Ferdinand.
 All the children in the family were supported in developing their minds and bodies.
 They were taught several languages such as Latin, French, English and Italian.
 They were urged to do scientific experiments and tutored in mathematics.
 Isabel was to excel in accounting.
 She was allowed to accompany her brothers when they were instructed in affairs of state with their father.
 She joined them in riding and hunting.
 She observed the many visitors to her father’s court.

 There was not another offer for Isabel’s hand until December 18, 1428 when she was thirty years old.
 Philip the Good, Duke of Burgundy had already been married and widowed twice by 1428.
 Because Burgundy was allied with England at that moment, he was seeking an English wife or a match with a country allied with England.
 His ambassadors had discussions with Isabel’s father and brothers and a formal request for her hand was tendered and accepted.
 A notarized marriage contract was presented to the Burgundian ambassador on July 23, 1428 and a proxy marriage was performed on July 24 in Portugal.
 There were eight weeks of celebration before Isabel sailed for Burgundy on October 19.
 Her voyage was very rough and took eleven weeks.
 She arrived at Sluys on Christmas Day and a formal wedding ceremony was performed on January 7, 1430.
 The marriage was consummated shortly thereafter.